-- The impact on the natural environment and ecology must be the prime consideration in all infrastructure decisions. - Infrastructure must continue to be upgraded to reduce the impact on the natural environment and ecology. - Stormwater runoff must be filtered through wetlands, roadway runoff must be filtered through swales. - Treated wastewater must be discharged through a wetland prior to discharge. - The impact of sea level rise must be planned for now as flood events are happening already. - Refuse must be preferably eliminated, or minimised by development of a circular economy. - We aspire to a standard of excellence for all of Raglan's public assets and spaces.
-We are proud of our town and its facilities; we work closely with WDC and take an active part in the care of it, through maintenance and beautification.
+- impact on the natural environment and ecology must be the prime consideration in all infrastructure decisions. - " Infrastructure must continue to be upgraded to reduce the impact on the natural environment and ecology. - " Stormwater runoff must filtered wetlands, through roadway runoff must be filtered through swales. - " Treated wastewater must be discharged through a wetland prior to discharge.

+- " The impact of sea level rise must be planned for now as flood events are happening already. - " Refuse must be preferably eliminated, or minimised development of circular economy. - " We aspire to a standard of excellence for all of Raglan's public assets and spaces. are proud of our town and its facilities; we work closely with WDC and take an active part in the care of it, through maintenance and beautification.